Working from home with an autistic child has been the greatest challenge and the greatest eyeopener

 Before, when Jack had a meltdown, Max would ignore him.
 During a meltdown the other day, Max helped calm Jack down by hugging him and telling him everything will be OK.

 Over the years Jack has attended numerous daycares, four different schools and countless therapy sessions.
 He works harder than anyone I know.
-But he's just never been able to grasp math, even simple equations like "one plus one."
+But he's just never been able to grasp math, even simple equations like "one plus one equals two."
 Like many working parents now, we carve out time every weekday for some kitchen table homeschooling.
 Last week, for the first time ever, Jack successfully completed a series of simple equations.
 Like talking, we weren't sure that day would ever come.
 We certainly never thought it would come during a global pandemic.

 As long as I'm homeschooling my kids, phys ed will be no less important than the three Rs.
 Fewer cars and people on the streets have allowed Jack to be more independent.
 Lately he's been taking long solo walks around our neighbourhood and skateboarding down the middle of our recently re-paved street.